-This annual update of our Our Community: A Snapshot (2021) is a companion document to Council's new Monash Health and Wellbeing Plan 2021-2025.
+This annual update of our Our Community: A Snapshot (2020/21) is a companion document to Council's current A Healthy & Resilient Monash: Integrated Plan 2017 - 2021 (due for completion in October) as well as Council's new draft Monash Health and Wellbeing Plan 2021-2025.

-Our Community: A Snapshot provides key community evidence which assists Council to shape its health and wellbeing priorities and actions.
+The Our Community: A Snapshot provides key community evidence which assists Council to shape its health and wellbeing priorities and actions.
 It is a document that is updated and released each year based on new statistics, research and evidence.

-Our Community: A Snapshot has eight sections or snapshots.
+Our Community: A Snapshot has ten sections or snapshots.
 The first is the Monash Community Profile, which contains overall population information.
-The remaining sections are divided between the three pillars within the Monash Health and Wellbeing Plan 2021-2025 Framework, as follows:
+The remaining nine sections are divided between the three priorities within A Healthy and Resilient Monash Framework, as follows: